hunterwellis/hunterwellis.github.io/content/ur3e_lab.md

 # Stepper Motors

-I should also note that stepper motors can be easily added to the digital twin.
+I should also note that stepper motors can be easily integrated to the digital twin.
 For stepper position tracking a neodymium magnet can be attached to the motor shaft and the position value measured via a magnetic encoder.

 <img src="/images/encoder_mount.png" height="400" width=auto style="float: left; margin-left: auto; margin-right: auto; display: block;">
 <img src="/images/magnet_stepper.png" height="400" width=auto style="float: right; margin-left: auto; margin-right: auto; display: block;">